YacineOuhrouche/Circuits_Repo/Analog_Circuits/RF_Communication/PLL/README.md

 ---

-## 🔧 Basic Components of a PLL
+## 🔄 How a PLL Works (General Overview)

-A typical PLL circuit consists of the following blocks:
+1. The **Phase Detector (PD)** compares the input signal and the VCO output to detect phase/frequency error.

-- **Phase Detector (PD)**: Compares the phase of the input signal with the VCO output.
+2. The **Low-Pass Filter (LPF)** removes noise and high-frequency components from this error signal.
-- **Low-Pass Filter (LPF)**: Filters the phase detector output to remove high-frequency components.
+3. The filtered signal adjusts the **Voltage-Controlled Oscillator (VCO)** to align its frequency and phase with the input.
-- **Voltage-Controlled Oscillator (VCO)**: Produces a signal whose frequency is controlled by the input voltage.
+4. The VCO output is fed back to close the loop, enabling it to stay "locked" on the input.

-- **Feedback Path**: Sends a portion of the VCO output back to the phase detector.
+This loop allows the PLL to track or generate highly stable frequencies.

 ---

 ## 📡 Types of PLL Circuits and Their Applications

 ---